Talking race, faith 2 weeks after Sam DuBose killing

 The group of 15, comprised of different ages and races, called out, “Umm-hmm.
 Amen.”

 Bill Towles of Finneytown closed his eyes and spoke.
-“Lord, I pray not only for forgiveness, but for the ability to forgive.
-Lord, I pray not only for justice, but for the ability to endure injustice.”
+“Lord, I pray not only for justice, but for the ability to endure injustice.”

 The 62-year-old, who spent his first 15 years in Memphis, bowed his head.
 Though he never mentioned it there, Towles was speaking from experience.
 Having grown up in the segregated South, he was relegated to drinking from separate water fountains, eating at separate restaurants and attending separate schools from whites.